BiTinerary/Computer_Sells_Itself/README.md

 The scripting process goes something like this.

 1: run on target computer.
 CHECK.<br>
 2: output log file.
-Not implemented.<br>
+CHECK.<br>
 3: run on a different target computer.
 CHECK.<br>
 4: append log file.
-Not implemented.<br>
-5: python consults log file.
-Not implemented.<br>
-6: python generates variables from log file.
 CHECK.<br>
-7: python replaces strings within slenium template with variables.
+5: python stores log file details as a variable.
+NOT DONE BUT NEXT.<br>
+6: python consults this variable for each item in list.
 CHECK.<br>
-8: selenium html is generated.
+7: python replaces strings in selenium template with each target itieration.
 CHECK.<br>
+8: Each selenium template for Amazon/Ebay/CL is stored seperately from one another (as logs?)
+9: However they are also stored in one master file per script execution.

+Possible implementations:
-9: automatically compile a python script through selenium webdriver.
-Not implemented.<br>
+~ Automatically compile a python script through selenium webdriver.<br>
-10: define aforementioned .py scripts into their respective functions.
-CHECK (1/4).<br>
-11: At end of functions, construct a "master" .exe using Py2Exe.
-CHECK.<br>
+~ At end of functions, construct a "master" .exe using Py2Exe.<br>
-12: Execute master .exe file.
+11: Execute master .exe file.
 CHECK.